 I’m the picky one in our family when it comes to food.
 Matt loves himself some ground beef tacos.
 I have never been a fan, but when you get married you compromise, right?

 We eat them maybe every 3 months.
-I mean I just prefer, like shredded beef, chicken or even pork tacos.
+I mean I just prefer shredded beef, chicken, or even pork tacos.
 I don’t think that’s so wrong, but Matt insists on ground beef tacos every once in a while.
 I’ve been getting creative with it as of late and Matt said that he really actually loved this twist.

 - Taco Bell Original Mild taco seasoning

 - pizza dough rolled out into a rectangle

 - Mexican cheese blend

 - 2 tablespoons butter, melted

 - Cook the onions and garlic until transparent on medium heat.
 Add the ground beef and cook until browned.
 Drain off the grease.
 Then add the taco seasoning and follow the directions on the package.